About Saemidori - Kagoshima Saemidori

 In 1969, at a national research institute in Kagoshima, these two varieties were crossbred with a clear purpose: to combine the best traits of each.
 After more than two decades of careful selection, 'Saemidori' was finally born.
 Its name, meaning "vivid green," comes from the breathtakingly bright green color of the tea when brewed.

-• Rich Umami and Sweetness It contains a particularly high amount of amino acids like "Theanine" and "Arginine," which are responsible for the tea's savory umami flavor.
-This creates a rich, mellow, and expansive taste.
+• Rich umami and sweetness.
+Saemidori contains a particularly high amount of amino acids such as theanine and arginine, which are responsible for the savory umami flavor of green tea.
+This creates a rich, mellow, and expansive taste in the cup.

-• A Clean, Smooth Finish At the same time, it has a lower content of the catechins (specifically gallate-type catechins) that cause the unique "astringency" of green tea.
-This results in a clean finish with no harsh bitterness.
+• A clean, smooth finish.
+At the same time, it has a lower content of the catechins (specifically gallate-type catechins) that cause the strong astringency sometimes found in green tea.
+The result is a clean finish without harsh bitterness.

 A Perfect Match: Why Kagoshima's Saemidori is Special